 Text/Email Alerts- this communication system helps to ensure important alerts are delivered to all members of the campus community - inside or outside.
-Individuals can register to get alerts by text/email at http://alerts.longwood.edu/signup/.
+Individuals can register to get alerts by text by texting LUALERTS to 226787.
+All Longwood email accounts automatically are registered to receive appropriate alerts.